-This page provides an overview of records and lists DNS record types that Cloud DNS supports.
+This page provides an overview of records and lists DNS record types that Cloud DNS supports, including the Cloud DNS custom record type ALIAS.

 A record is a mapping between a DNS resource and a domain name.
 Each individual DNS record has a type (name and number), an expiration time (time to live), and type-specific data.